This 4-night, 3-day workshop is open to writers and editors in all stages of their careers.

 Applications will be considered complete when we receive your statement of interest and sample pages.
 The application form will generate an automatic email to confirm your application form has been submitted.
 Due to the volume of email we receive, we are unable to send a confirmation email when we receive your statement of interest and sample pages.
 Beginning December 1, admissions will be determined on a rolling basis, so getting your application in early will give you the best chance of acceptance.

 Your application will be reviewed by members of the Madcap Steering Committee.
 Please note that the authors reviewing your pages may already have independently developed or may in the future develop a project with ideas or themes that are similar to your submitted material.
 In submitting material to Madcap Retreats, you understand and acknowledge that you will have no interest or claim therein.

 One of the missions of Madcap is to make writing retreats and workshops as accessible as possible.
 We believe that bringing writers together in creative community can be powerful.
 These events have the capacity to change people and careers, but getting to them can be difficult.
 They come with a price tag and try as we might to keep that price tag low, we know that they will still be out of reach for many deserving writers.

 It is for these reasons that we are pleased to offer several scholarship opportunities for marginalized writers.

 This scholarship provided by Madcap Retreats includes lodging in the 22 bunkroom in a Twin bed in addition to meals, supplies, and administrative fees.

 Please note: recipients of Madcap Scholarships are responsible for their own travel.

 All applicants must be 18+ years old by the time the workshop begins.
-If you are applying for the Madcap Diversity Scholarship for Writers of Color, you must identify as a person of color.
-If you are applying for one of our scholarships, we use the We Need Diverse Books™ definition of diversity and you must identify as one or more of the following:
+Applicants applying for a scholarship will be considered for both scholarship opportunities.
+We use the We Need Diverse Books™ definition of diversity and applicants must identify as one or more of the following: